-For purposes of safety, visitation privileges do not extend to individuals of either sex under the age of eighteen unless enrolled full-time as a Sterling College student.
+For purposes of safety, visitation privileges do not extend to individuals of either sex under the age of eighteen unless enrolled fulltime as a Sterling College student.
 Exceptions to this policy are immediate family members who are visiting a sibling who is a current SC student.
 However, this exception extends only to situations where the immediate family member is accompanied by the current Sterling College student.
 Baby-sitting is not permitted in the residence halls.

-First Violation: \$150 fine and 10 hours of community service
+First Violation: \$150 fine and possible additional consequences or requirements.

-Second Violation: \$300 fine and 20 hours of community service.
+Second Violation: \$300 fine and possible additional consequences or requirements.
 Loss of visitation in any of the opposite sex residence halls for the rest of the semester.